Chrissy Chlapecka

 Christine Nicole Chlapecka (/ʃəˈpɛkə/; born April 11, 2000) is an American singer, TikTok personality, and left-wing activist.
-She (Note: Chlapecka uses both she/her and they/them pronouns.
-This article uses she/her for consistency.) is best known as a key figure in "#BimboTok", a TikTok subculture centered on reclaiming the bimbo stereotype and aesthetic in a queer, feminist, and leftist context.
+She (Note: Chlapecka uses both she/her and they/them pronouns interchangeably.
+This article uses she/her pronouns for consistency.) is best known as a key figure in "#BimboTok", a TikTok subculture centered on reclaiming the bimbo stereotype and aesthetic in a queer, feminist, and leftist context.

 In advance of her debut single "I'm So Hot", Rolling Stone named Chlapecka one of "The Brightest Pop Stars to Watch in 2023", writing, "With notes of Paris Hilton's short-lived pop stardom and Britney Spears' Blackout, Chlapecka has the charisma to become the new reigning star of this year's dance floors."

 A year later, People ranked Chlapecka on their "Talented 2024 Spring Emerging Artists" at number four.

 Biography

 Originally from St. Charles, Illinois, Chlapecka grew up performing musical theatre and initially intended to pursue a career in it, but ultimately decided against it.
 She subsequently dropped out of college, and for a time worked three jobs to afford rent.
 Around 2021, Chlapecka began earning enough money through social media content creation to leave her job as a Starbucks barista.